 Samsung maintains potential defect is a non-issue

-Samsung initially responded to the report by saying the phenomenon was “not a quality problem,” and could “be adjusted with the phone itself.”
-However, several days later, a spokesperson from the company confirmed to the Korea Herald that it will release an update, coming at the end of April, intended to relieve users’ concerns — although it steadfastly continued to downplay the possible defect, calling it a non-issue.
+Samsung has steadfastly downplayed the problem every step of the way, even while it issued the update.
+The company responded to the initial report by saying the phenomenon was “not a quality problem,” and could “be adjusted with the phone itself.”
+Then, several days later, a spokesperson from the company confirmed to the Korea Herald that it would distribute the software tool in an effort to relieve users’ concerns.

-All the update does, according to the Korea Herald, is allow for a greater range of color in the display settings, so that users can turn down the red effect further than was previously possible.
+All this update does, according to the Korea Herald, is allow for a greater range of color in the display settings, so that owners can turn down the red effect further than was previously possible.
 Based on an image in the article, both the standard Galaxy S8 and the larger Plus variant have been affected.

-Samsung reportedly attempted to correct for this by dialing up the intensity of the red sub-pixels, and in the process, may have made them too strong.
+Samsung supposedly attempted to correct for this by dialing up the intensity of the red sub-pixels, and in the process, may have made them too strong.

-This claim comes several weeks after experts at DisplayMate awarded the Galaxy S8’s panel the highest grade they’ve ever given to a smartphone screen.
-The review noted the inclusion of a user-adjustable white point setting, and commended the device for its very accurate standard color gamut.
+This news comes a month after experts at DisplayMate awarded the Galaxy S8’s panel the highest grade they’ve ever given to a smartphone screen.
+The review noted the inclusion of a user-adjustable white point setting and commended the device for its very accurate standard color gamut.